-(4) DOWN
+4 DOWN

-- · Press to scroll through the glance loop and menus. - · Hold to view the music controls from any screen.
+- Press to scroll through the glance loop and menus. - Hold to view the music controls from any screen.

-(5) START-STOP
+5 START·STOP

-- · Press to choose an option in a menu. - · Press to view the activity list and start or stop an activity.
+- Press to choose an option in a menu.

+- · Press to view the activity list and start or stop an activity.

+- Hold to view your performance metrics.

-(6) BACK·LAP
+6 BACK·LAP

-- · Press to return to the previous screen. - · Press to record a lap, rest, or transition during a multisport activity. - · Hold to view a list of your recently used apps from any screen.
+- Press to return to the previous screen. - Press to record a lap, rest, or transition during a multisport activity. - · Hold to view the watch face from any screen.